jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 ## Media Type for a Geofeed Link

 [@?I-D.ymbk-opsawg-9092-update] requires a geofeed file to be a UTF-8 CSV file, with a series of "#" comments at the end for the optional RPKI signature.
-The "text/csv" media type ([@!RFC7111, section 5.1]) seems like a good candidate to represent a geofeed file, but it does not support the "#" comments needed to include the RPKI signature.
+At first glance, the "text/csv" media type ([@!RFC7111, section 5.1]) seems like a good candidate to represent a geofeed file, but it does not support the "#" comments needed to include the RPKI signature.

 To enable including "#" comments for an RPKI signature, a new media type "application/geofeed+csv" will be registered in the IANA Media Types Registry (see the "Media Types Registry" section).
+The "type" JSON value in a Geofeed link object SHOULD be set to the "application/geofeed+csv" media type.

-It is RECOMMENDED that the "type" JSON value in a Geofeed link object be set to "application/geofeed+csv" media type.
+If alternative geofeed formats are defined in the future, they could be included in future versions of this specification.

 ## Example